-2. Artists- and Writers-in-Residence 119
+Artists- and Writers-in-Residence 119

-3. Instructors 119
+3. Instructors

 4. Teaching Professors 119

 5. Lecturers 119

 D. Reappointment 119

-1. Reappointment of Full-Time Tenure-Track and Library Faculty in Professorial Ranks 119
+1. Reappointment of Full-Time Tenure-Track and Library Faculty in Professorial Ranl cs119

-a.
-Second Year 119

 b.
 Third Year 120

-2. Reappointment of Librarians 122
+2. Reappointment of Librarians

-3. Reappointment of Artists- and Writers-in-Residence 122
+3. Reappointment of Artists- and Writers-in-Residence

-4. Reappointment of Instructors 123
+4. Reappointment of Instructors

-a.
-Second Year 123

 b.
 Third Year

 5. Reappointment of Teaching Professors and Full-Time Lecturers

-6. Other Non-Tenure Track Appointments (Visiting Artist- or Writer-in-Residence, Lecturer, Visiting In
+6. Other Non-Tenure Track Appointments (Visiting Artist- or Writer-in-Residence, Lo

 Research Associate, Department Assistant)

 E. Tenure

 1. Guidelines for Tenure

 2. Institutional Considerations and Budgetary Considerations

 3. Eligibility

 4. Criteria for Determining Years of Service

 5. Procedures for Granting Tenure

 6. Review of Negative Tenure Decisions

 7. Appeal of Negative Tenure Decisions

 F. Promotion

-1. Guidelines for Advancement in Rank
+Guidelines for Advancement in Rank

-Procedures for Promotion a.
+2. Procedures for Promotion

+a.
 Professorial Ranks

 b.
 Librarian Ranks

-c.
-Artists-in-Residence and Writers-in-Residence

 d.
 Instructors

 e.
 Teaching Professors

 e.
 Lecturers

 IX.
 LEAVES OF ABSENCE

 A. Sabbatical Leaves of Absence

 1. Purpose

 2. Eligibility

 3. Procedures

 a.
 Application

 b.
 Consideration

 c.
-Reporting 136
+Reporting

 4. Criteria for Evaluating Proposals

-5. Sabbatical Salaries 137
+5. Sabbatical Salaries

 B. Pre-Tenure Paid Research Leaves of Absence 137

-1. Purpose 137
+1. Purpose

 2. Eligibility 137

 3. Procedures and Criteria 137

-C. Leaves of Absence Without Pay 138
+C. Leaves of Absence Without Pay

-X. RESIGNATIONS 138
+X. RESIGNATIONS

 XI.
-DISCIPLINE AND DISMISSAL OF TENURED FACULTY 138
+DISCIPLINE AND DISMISSAL OF TENURED FACULTY

-A. Standards of Conduct 138
+A. Standards of Conduct

 B. Note on Confidentiality

 C. Procedures for Imposition of Sanctions Other than Dismissal

 D. Appeal against Sanctions Other than Dismissal

-E. Procedures of the FAB and the Grievance Panel (GP) in Cases Involving Sanctions Other than
+E. Procedures of the FAB and the Grievance Panel (GP) in Cases Involving Sand

-E. Trocedures of the TAB and the Grevance Funer (Gr) in eases involving salications other than
+-

-F. Dismissal of a Faculty Member 140 1 1 1
+F. Dismissal of a Faculty Member

-G. Procedures of the FAB and the GP in Cases Involving Dismissal
+G. Procedures of the FAR and the GP in Cases Involving Dismissal 141

 H. Appeal against Dismissal

-I. Extension of Time Periods 142
+I. Extension of Time Periods

 XII.
 APPOINTMENT AND REVIEW OF DEPARTMENT CHAIRS 142

 A. Criteria for Appointment 142

-B. Procedures for Appointment 143
+B. Procedures for Appointment

-C. Procedures for Review
+C. Procedures for Review 143

-D. Obligations Pertaining to Department Chairs
+D. Obligations Pertaining to Department Chairs 143

-1. Leadership
+1. Leadership 143

 2. Curriculum

-3. Personnel 143
+3. Personnel

-4. Communication 144
+4. Communication

 5. Support

 XIII.
-APPOINTMENT, REVIEW, AND EVALUATION OF DIRECTORS OF INTERDISCIPLINARY PRO GRAMS 144
+APPOINTMENT, REVIEW, AND EVALUATION OF DIRECTORS OF INTERDISCIPLINARY PROG

-A. Criteria for Appointment 144
+A. Criteria for Appointment

-B. Procedures for Appointment 144
+B. Procedures for Appointment

-C. Procedures for Review 145
+C. Procedures for Review

-D. Obligations Pertaining to Program Directors 145
+D. Obligations Pertaining to Program Directors

-1. Leadership 145
+1. Leadership

 2. Curriculum

 3. Personnel

 4. Communication

-5. Support

 E. Procedures for Evaluation of Directors Tenure-Track or Tenured to a Department

 XIV.
 ESTABLISHMENT OR ELIMINATION OF A DEPARTMENT

 XV.
 TERMINATION OF FACULTY STATUS DUE TO THE ELIMINATION OF A DEPARTMENT

 XVI.
 ESTABLISHMENT OR ELIMINATION OF A MAJOR

 XVII.
 ESTABLISHMENT OR ELIMINATION OF A MINOR

 XVIII.
 REIMBURSEMENT FOR PROFESSIONAL ACTIVITIES

 XIX.
 FACULTY GOVERNANCE

 XX.
-PROCEDURES FOR HANDBOOK AMENDMENTS 148
+PROCEDURES FOR HANDBOOK AMENDMENTS

 PART TWO - FACULTY GOVERNANCE 201

 PREAMBLE 201

 I. FACULTY MEETING BY-LAWS

 Article I. The Faculty Meeting

 Article II.
 The Presiding Officer

 Article III.
 The Agenda and Minutes

 A. Agenda

-A. Agenda B. Minutes
+B. Minutes

 Article IV.
 Quorum

 Article V. The Right to Speak

 A. At Faculty Meetings

 B. Committee of the Whole

-C. Informal Consideration
+C. Informal Consideration 205

 Article VI.
-Taking Votes
+Taking Votes 205

 Article VII.
-Special Rules
+Special Rules 205

 A. Vote on Questions of Policy

-B. Executive Sessions
+B. Executive Sessions 206

-Article VIII
+Article VIII 206

 Article IX.
-Adoption and Amendment of the By-laws
+Adoption and Amendment of the By-laws 206

 II.
 COMMITTEES OF THE FACULTY

 A. Voting Rights and Eligibility

 B. Election Schedule

-C Committee Chairs 209
+C. Committee Chairs

+D. Operating Code and Minutes 209